-Study reveals link between oil spill exposure and hematologic and hepatic toxicitySeptember 17th, 2013 in Health /
+Study reveals link between oil spill exposure and hematologic and hepatic toxicitySeptember 17, 2013 in Medicine & Health / Health

 A new study reports that workers exposed to crude oil and dispersants used during the Gulf oil spill cleanup display significantly altered blood profiles, liver enzymes, and somatic symptoms compared to an unexposed control group.
 Investigators found that platelet counts were significantly decreased in the exposed group, while both hemoglobin and hematocrit levels were notably increased.
 Their findings, reported in The American Journal of Medicine, suggest that oil spill cleanup workers are at risk for developing hepatic or blood-related disorders.